All about my hometown from a lifetime local.

 I believe I’ve managed to cover all the basics, but I might do a more detailed post in the future, as there is still so much more to Ljubljana.

 Of course there are also many seasonal events, such as Christmas and Pust.
 In the summer, the main square becomes a zone with separate weather, which is a fun recurring art installation.
-Oh, and we also have a square named after the French revolution, which is apparently a big hit with the French.
+Oh, and we also have a square named after the French revolution, which is apparently a big hit with the French, and an annual chocolate festival.